I fixed a bug. What should I do now?

 ##Example 6: Prevent breaking changes

 Breaking changes are easy to introduce.
 For instance, adding a new parameter with a default value is a breaking change.
-When you are developing a plugin system, breaking changes are not acceptable.
+When developing a plugin system, breaking changes are not acceptable.
 There are multiple ways to deal with that kind of issue.

 ##Example 7: Prevent usage of some types / methods (BannedAPIs analyzer)